elmundio87/poc-powershell-dsc-testing-in-azure/Notes.md

 In the meantime, I have pointed the gemfile at my own fork of kitchen-dsc.

 Need to consider our options when testing resources that use WSUS urls for hosted installer files.

+While it may seem obvious now, the project folder name MUST match the name of the module if you want to do module-style testing (ie. the module is in the root of the project)